dennisbakhuis/neovim_container/README.md

-# Neovim container - Develop (almost) like in a DevContainer
+# 🎁Neovim container - Develop (almost) like in a DevContainer
-Develop inside a container using Neovim with your local settings.
+Develop inside your container using Neovim with your local settings.

 For my work it is convenient to work in the same environment as the production environment, regardless of what host computer I am using.
 Vscode has this nice